BuildOnViction/gitbook/developer-guide/smart-contract-development/solidity/solidity-by-example.md

     /// Place a blinded bid with `_blindedBid` =
     /// keccak256(abi.encodePacked(value, fake, secret)).
-    /// The sent TOMO is only refunded if the bid is correctly
+    /// The sent VIC is only refunded if the bid is correctly
     /// revealed in the revealing phase.
 The bid is valid if the
-    /// TOMO sent together with the bid is at least "value" and
+    /// VIC sent together with the bid is at least "value" and
     /// "fake" is not true.
 Setting "fake" to true and sending
     /// not the exact amount are ways to hide the real bid but
     /// still make the required deposit.
 The same address can